tlakshmi71/terraform-aws-s3-bucket-tlaksh/README.md

 # terraform-aws-s3-bucket

-A simple Terraform module to create an AWS S3 bucket.
+A simple Terraform module to create an AWS S3 bucket. - Tag 1.1.0

 ## Usage